-- Be actively screened - Rapid antigen test and PCR test on day 5 following absence. - People who are away frequently may take a PCR test and rapid antigen test, on the same day, twice per week (for example, a PCR and rapid test on Tuesday, with both repeated on Friday) - No quarantine is required unless a positive result is received
+- Be actively screened - Undergo rapid antigen testing and a PCR test on day five following the absence. - Residents who are away frequently can choose to take a PCR test and rapid antigen test, on the same day, twice per week (for example, a PCR and rapid test on Tuesday, with both repeated on Friday).
+No quarantine is required unless a positive result is received.

-When residents return from an overnight absence (for medical or palliative purposes only at this time) they will:
+When residents return from an overnight absence they will:

-- Be actively screened and then monitored for symptoms twice daily for 10 days - Residents with 3 or 4 doses of a COVID vaccine: - If returning from a hospital: PCR tested prior to or when returning home and quarantined until a negative test result can be obtained - If returning from the community: be screened and quarantine on arrival until negative PCR test result from day 5 test - Those residents who do not have 3 or 4 doses of a COVID-19 vaccine are required to quarantine for 10 days with a PCR test on day 5.
+- Be actively screened and then monitored for symptoms twice daily for 10 days - If returning from a hospital: PCR or rapid antigen tested prior to or when returning home and quarantined until a negative test result can be obtained. - If returning from the community: be screened and quarantine on arrival until negative PCR test result or rapid molecular test result from day five test.
+Those residents who do not have 3 or 4 doses of a COVID-19 vaccine are required to quarantine for 10 days with a PCR test on day five.